AlbinBengtssson/run-on-cron/README.md

 This repository aims to convert cron notation to be able to run as sleeps in Python.

 NOTE: At the time there is no functionality for handling combinations of operators yet.
-For example '0,1/5 \* \* \* \*' will not work properly.
+For example '\*/2,5 \* \* \* \*' will not work properly.
-There is also no functionality for '/' (step values) yet.
+There is also no functionality for non standard inputs such as '2/5' yet.

 To run the program run: